anushka-n2204/Expense_Tracker_with_ML_Insights/README.md

 - **Database**: SQLite (file-based, no server needed)
 - **Disk Usage**: <100MB total

-## 🎓 Academic Project

-**Institution**: SRM Institute of Science and Technology, KTR
-**Program**: B.Tech CSE – AI & ML Specialisation
-**Version**: 1.0
-**Date**: May 2026

-## 📝 License

-This is an academic project for educational purposes.

-## 🤝 Contributing

-This is a student project.
-For suggestions or improvements, please contact the project owner.

-## 📧 Support

-For issues or questions, please refer to the project documentation or contact your academic supervisor.

----

 **Built with ❤️ using Streamlit, Scikit-learn, and Python**